dgroomes/aws-playground/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [ ] IN PROGRESS Make an AWS App Runner example.
+* [ ] ABANDONED (Couldn't get this to work) Make an AWS App Runner example.
 To me, App Runner is at the same level of convenience as Lambda.
 It's just at a (much) higher price point because of the always-on thing.